jakubkocvara/prague-airbnb/README.md

 * `prague-airbnb.ipynb` - data preprocessing, fitting a regression model, visualisation of feature importance via `SHAP`
 * `prague-airbnb-visualisation.ipynb` - plotting geographical data from the dataset via `geoplot`

+**:book: Associated Medium article explaining the results: [How does location affect the price of Airbnb in Prague?](https://medium.com/@jakubkocvara/how-does-location-affect-the-price-of-airbnb-in-prague-b8e31e766ca8)**

 ## Data
 The source data was obtained from the Inside Airbnb project ([http://insideairbnb.com/get-the-data.html](http://insideairbnb.com/get-the-data.html)).
 It includes information about:
 * property - number of bedrooms, bathrooms, amenities, property type, text description etc